melian009/Dynalands/README.md

 ## Last stage OCT 2020 ---------------------------------------------------------------------------------------
-Figure 1: Other phenomena -- Victor
-Figure 2: Normalize alpha and gamma by alpha: Obtain theoretical slopes given A,frequency Figure 3: Normalize alpha and gamma by alpha:
+Figure 1: Other phenomena -- Victor (Empirical case study) Figure 2: Normalize alpha and gamma by alpha: Obtain theoretical slopes given A and w Figure 3: Normalize alpha and gamma by alpha:
 Empirical slope: Which A and frequency: connection to processes Second line of evidence: spatiotemporal syncrhony obtaine from degree-alpha (theory) and from alpha (empirical)